 Not only do we live in harmony with these good bacteria, but they are essential to our survival.
 When our body is out of balance, the bad bacteria take advantage of the opportunity.
 They then harm our bodies.

-These bacterias cause infection, make us sick or, even kill us.
+Pathogens cause infections, make us sick or, even kill us.
 They come from external influences such as food, environmental toxins or stress.Each species of bacteria survives best on distinct kinds of nutrients.

 Friendly bacteria prefer to eat on plant-food remnants.
 Pathogens thrive when the diet is high in meat and other junk-food.
 Thus, what you eat determines the presence of the bacteria species that will live in your gut.

 To suppress harmful bacteria, you should stop eating animal products and refined foods.
 Instead, eat a whole-food plan-based diet.
 Bacteria enjoy the parts of the plant foods that we don’t use like dietary fiber.

 Vegans have much higher counts of friendly bacteria than meat eaters.
 Why?
 Because they eat only plants that contain these microflora-nourishing sugars.